gem5bootcamp/lps2024/slides/03-Developing-gem5-models/01-sim-objects-intro.md

 <!-- ask Jason for good example analogy for Model vs Params (cache is a model and cache size is a param) -->

-As we mentioned earlier, gem5 allows us to parametrize our models.
+As we mentioned earlier, gem5 allows us to parameterize our models.
 The whole set of parameter classes in gem5 is defined under `m5.params`, so let's go ahead and import everything from `m5.params` into our `SimObject` definition file.
 Open [src/bootcamp/hello-sim-object/HelloSimObject.py](../../gem5/src/bootcamp/hello-sim-object/HelloSimObject.py) in your editor of choice and add the following line to it.

 ```python
 from m5.params import *
 ```

 Now we just need to define a parameter for our `HelloSimObject`.
-Add the following line to the same file (the `HelloSimObject` definition) file to do that.
-You should add this line under the definition of `class HelloSimObject`.
+Add the following line to the same file (the `HelloSimObject` definition) to do that.
+You should add this line under the definition of
+`class HelloSimObject`.

 ```python
 num_hellos = Param.Int("Number of times to say Hello.")